fala-aws/aws-for-fluent-bit/troubleshooting/debugging.md

 ```
 make debug
 ```
+The resulting image will be tagged `amazon/aws-for-fluent-bit:debug` and `amazon/aws-for-fluent-bit:debug-s3`.

 Push this image to AWS (ideally public ECR) so that you and the customer can download it.